sanjay-codez/PresenceProctorAI/README.md

 Open main.py in your preferred Python editor or IDE.

 Upon running main.py, you will be prompted to enter your username and password.
-Use the credentials you specified in step 2.
+Use the credentials  specified in step 2.

 Once logged in, you can add, edit, and delete student information.